seandjones92/.emacs.d/README.md

     (column-number-mode 1)

-Enable battery mode.
-This is good for when you set emacs to full screen so your laptop doesn't die.

-    (display-battery-mode 1)

 For me this allows for better handling of parenthesis and quotes.
 As you type `(` a matching `)` is also created.
 The same goes for quotes.
 It also adds some inteligent handling.